AndrewPolyak/Ultimate-Pong/README.md

 POST-GAME SCREEN
 - Once a player wins, the post-game screen is displayed
 - The user has the option to return to the pre-game screen or play another game
-- Once this screen occurs, if the user won, then their win count is updated (but not saved to the database; they need to save and exit to save their data)
+- Once this screen occurs, if the user won, then their win count is updated and is reflected within the pre-game screen (but not saved to the database; they need to save and exit to save their data)
 ![image](https://github.com/AndrewPolyak/Ultimate-Pong/assets/157662133/7f444eac-27f4-4f19-be20-0c506348acde)
 ![image](https://github.com/AndrewPolyak/Ultimate-Pong/assets/157662133/a6452256-8119-4027-a45f-fe6813fea630)